GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 Now, let's explore GQL's path capabilities to analyze journeys taken by visitors.

 1. **Specific Journey Tracking:** Write a graph query using quantified path patterns to find how many rides visitor `'11613'` took to get from `'Dumbo the Flying Elephant'` to `'Disneyland Railroad'`.
-2. **Reachable Journeys:** Write a graph query using quantified path patterns to find all unique visitor IDs who moved from `'Space Mountain'` to `'Indiana Jones Adventure'` within 5 transitions (hops).
+2. **Multi-Hop Journeys by Visitor:** Write a graph query to find all unique visitor IDs who traveled from `'Space Mountain'` to `'Indiana Jones Adventure'` through an intermediate attraction in a 2-hop journey (A -> B -> C) where both transitions are made by the same visitor.

 #### Task 5.4: Graph-Based Recommendations